arj03/ssb-new-format/README.md

 faster.
 Instead I think we should focus on things that can be used to improve initial replication.

+A smaller signed format (see message signing format) doesn't seem to make much improvements in the validation speed.

 ## Other

 JS [Benchmark](https://github.com/ssbc/bench-ssb/tree/test-encodings) on i7: json 0.38, cbor 1.76, bipf 1.14